Looking for the best walks in North London? You’ve come to the right place!

 There is a boardwalk, visitors’ centre and a cafe.
 Walking trails take you around the reservoirs, past newly-restored reedbeds and hedges bursting with wildflowers.
 It’s a perfect, and hugely accessible, escape from the hustle and bustle of city life.

 This walk starts from Finsbury Park station (Victoria and Piccadilly lines, and National Rail).
+This area is popular with young professionals, artists, musicians, and hipsters – there are some great coffee shops and restaurants here.

-Head up the right hand side of the park, until you reach the exit onto the Manor House junction.
+Head up the right-hand side of the park, until you reach the exit onto the Manor House junction.
 There is a Piccadilly line tube station at Manor House, but the walk though the park is nicer. 🙂

 Exit the park, cross over the junction, and continue along Woodberry Down road.
 At the end of the road, turn right.
 You will shortly arrive at Woodberry Wetlands.